Metropolized Randomized Maximum Likelihood for sampling from multimodal distributions: Introduction

 Candidate samples in RML are obtained by a two-step process.
-In the first step, randomized samples from the prior distribution for model variables and data variables are sampled.
+In the first step, randomized samples from the prior distribution for model variables and data variables are generated.
 In the second step, the candidate state is obtained by minimization of a stochastic objective function.
-The distribution of candidate states $q(x)$ depends on both the model and data variables so computation of the transition probability requires marginalization, $q(x) = \int q(x,d) \, dd$.
-For problems in which the prior is Gaussian, the observation operator is linear, and errors in observations are additive and Gaussian, the proposal density $q(x)$ is equal to the target density $\pi(x)$ so that all independently proposed candidate states are accepted in Metropolis-Hastings.
-For problems in which the observation operator is nonlinear proposed candidates are always placed in regions of high probability density, but evaluation of the Metropolis-Hastings acceptance test is difficult as it requires evaluation of the marginal density for model variables.
-Consequently, in practice the MH test is ignored for large geoscience problems.
-Bardsley et al. \cite{bardsley:14} showed that for non-gaussian but unimodal problems, the MH acceptance test could be based on a Jacobian evaluated at the maximizer of Eq.~\ref{eq:pi_x}.
+The distribution of candidate states $q(\vc{x})$ depends on both the model and data variables so computation of the transition probability requires marginalization, $q(\vc{x}) = \int q(\vc{x},\vc{d}) \, d\vc{d}$.
+For problems in which the prior is Gaussian, the observation operator is linear, and errors in observations are additive and Gaussian, the proposal density $q(\vc{x})$ is equal to the target density $\pi(\vc{x})$ so that all independently proposed candidate states are accepted in Metropolis-Hastings.
+For problems in which the observation operator is nonlinear, proposed candidates are always placed in regions of high probability density, but evaluation of the Metropolis-Hastings acceptance test is difficult as it requires evaluation of the marginal density for model variables.
+Consequently, in practice the MH test is ignored for RML in large geoscience inverse problems \cite{emerick:13,gao:06a}.
+Bardsley et al. \cite{bardsley:14} showed that for non-linear problems in which the Jacobian of the observation operator is differentiable and monotonic, the MH acceptance test could be based on a Jacobian evaluated at the maximizer of Eq.~\ref{eq:pi_x}.
 In this case, the probability of candidate states could be relatively easily computed and sampling was shown to be correct for several test problems.

 Here we describe a modified Metropolization approach in which the randomized data are included in the state vector.
 The proposal of model variables is accomplished via a local optimization, but calibrated data variables are retained in the state space and used for evaluation of the probability of acceptance of the state.
 By doing this, the method allows sampling from multimodal distributions and the need to compute the marginal density for model variables is avoided.
-The key to the use of RML for correct sampling is determining the distribution of the proposals.
-This is easier when the state space is augmented with data variables.
+Correct sampling requires determination of the distribution of the proposals which is easier when the state space is augmented with data variables.